writethedocs/www/docs/organizer-guide/confs/volunteer-coordination.rst

 Once volunteers are confirmed, create a Slack channel with all volunteers for this conference.
 This helps communication between volunteers.

+Ideally, volunteers should be selected before tickets sell out.
+If this is not possible, applicants should be reassured that a ticket will still be available for them.
+All confirmed volunteers receive a free ticket for the conference.
+If they had already purchased a ticket, their purchase can be refunded.

 Scheduling
 ----------